Battle of Manila (1899)

 The Battle of Manila (Filipino: Labanan sa Maynila; Batalla de Manila), the first and largest battle of the Philippine–American War, was fought on February 4–5, 1899, between 19,000 American soldiers and 15,000 Filipino armed militiamen.
-Armed conflict broke out when American troops, under orders to turn away insurgents from their encampment, fired upon an encroaching group of Filipinos.
+Armed conflict erupted when American troops, tasked with preventing the Filipino encampment from moving closer, fired on a nearby group.
 Philippine President Emilio Aguinaldo attempted to broker a ceasefire, but American General Elwell Stephen Otis rejected it, and fighting escalated the next day.
 It ended in an American victory, although minor skirmishes continued for several days afterward.